 The proof and special edition coins are likely to be valued higher due to their “limited” nature and appealing design.
 However, their exact values are hard to ascertain or keep track of.

 Krugerrand Trade Pricing

 If you’re out to sell or buy gold Krugerrand coins, the asking or selling prices would not be the same as above since there’s usually a premium attached to the value to account for the dealer or individual seller’s margins or profits.
 Moreover, there are costs attached to trading them: shipping, handling, insurance, storage, etc., which also get added to the price.

 With more than 60 million Krugerrand gold coins sold across the globe since its inception, the coin is one of the most widely traded and held yellow metal coins.
 If we had to list out things that contribute to the coin’s worldwide acclaim, the following would likely be those aspects:

 Uniform, Consistent Design

-The coin has not undergone significant design changes over its lifetime, which is a big reason for the allure.
-The 22-carat gold makeup may not render the gold coin “pure”, but the composition certainly lends some rigidity, essential for trade.
+The design of the coin hasn't changed much over time, which is a big part of why it's so appealing.
+The 22-karat gold composition may not render the gold coin "pure," but the composition certainly lends some rigidity, which is essential for trade.

 The coin has been around for more than 50 years and has a pretty good track record.
-The U.S.-led sanctions mentioned above were not for reasons inherent to the coin but the political environment surrounding it.
+The U.S.-led sanctions mentioned above had nothing to do with the coin itself, but rather with the political situation around it.
 When viewed in a vacuum, the Krugerrand coin has always inspired confidence in investors.

 The fact that the Krugerrand has been around before the Maple Leaf (1979), American Eagle (1986), the Austrian Vienna Philharmonic (1989), etc., came to the fore and is still sailing just fine is in itself a feat.
 The proven longevity makes the Krugerrand a safe investment and pretty much a must-include in any investment portfolio with a gold allocation.